JRCSTU/wltp/docs/code.rst

     <BLANKLINE>
           Set it to 0 to disable downscaling, (or to any other value to force it).
         type: number
+      b_no_g0_downshift:
+        description: |
+          a flag to suppress shifting to gear-0(idle) during downshifts
+        type: boolean
       wltc_data:
         $ref: /wltc
       cycle: